-The proposed limitation text still provides for stricter limitations in use and design than adjacent limited General Employment zoning districts and retains the requirements found in adjacent existing zoning texts.
+The proposed limitation text still provides for stricter limitations in use and design than adjacent limited General Employment zoning districts and retains the requirements found in 23 0403 Harrison Road Triangle Zoning District ZC-17-2023 7 of 8 adjacent existing zoning texts.
 Due to the proximity of this site to Beech Road, and its location adjacent to commercially zoned land in the existing New Albany Business Park to the south, the site appears to be most appropriate for commercial development.